 Horror stories of foreign bodies found in food always seem to make the news – a dead fly in a bag of salad, a nail or tooth in a pizza, glass in a children’s snack bar.
 But the consequences of finding a foreign body in your food could be serious.
-You could suffer cuts to your mouth, chipped or broken teeth, internal bleeding and psychological trauma – and in the most serious cases you may even need surgery.
-Making a claim for foreign bodies found in food is possible if this has happened to you, and you will need the services of a reputable personal injury lawyer if you decide to go down this route.
+You could suffer cuts to your mouth, chipped or broken teeth, internal bleeding and psychological trauma – and in the most serious cases you may even need surgery. making a claim for a foreign object found in food is possible if this has happened to you, and you will need the services of a reputable personal injury lawyer if you decide to go down this route.

 What responsibilities do food producers have?